Best scales for body fat

 We also looked at design, price, features, accuracy and performance, then analyzed the effectiveness of the companion smartphone apps.
 Finally, to get a proper sense of the accuracy of the smart scales for body fat, we used a professional body composition machine at the gym to compare results.

-Accuracy can vary between specific models and just because a smart scale is expensive doesn’t guarantee that it will give a realistic reading.
-Also there are a ton of variables that can affect results – from gender, where you store fat in the body, age and height.
+However, accuracy can vary between specific models and just because a smart scale is expensive doesn’t guarantee that it will give a realistic reading.
+Also, there are a ton of variables that can affect the results—from gender, body shape, age, and height.

 What’s more, a body fat scale can only tell you the overall percentage, and not where on your body you are storing potentially dangerous fat.